 Olean is a somewhat small city located in the state of New York.
 With a population of 13,870 people and five constituent neighborhoods, Olean is the 135th largest community in New York.
-Much of the housing stock in Olean was built prior to World War II, making it one of the older and more historic cities in the country.
+Olean has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Olean in 2010 was $25,403, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,612 for a family of four.
+The per capita income in Olean in 2010 was $24,565, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $98,260 for a family of four.
 However, Olean contains both very wealthy and poor people as well.

 The people who call Olean home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olean residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Olean include Irish, Polish, Italian, and English.

 The most common language spoken in Olean is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Urdu.